 If inorganic mercury enters your bloodstream, it can attack the kidneys and brain.
-Permanent kidney damage and failure may occur.
-A large overdose may cause massive blood and fluid loss from diarrhea and kidney failure, leading to death.
+Permanent kidney damage and kidney failure may occur.
+A large amount in the bloodstream may cause massive blood and fluid loss from diarrhea and kidney failure, leading to death.

-Long-term exposure will likely cause neurological symptoms, including:
+Long-term exposure will likely cause symptoms in the nervous system, including: